chung-leong/react-seq/examples/nobel/README.md

 }
 ```

 `useNobelPrize` is our custom hook.
-It returns an object containing information concerning the prize awarded
+It returns an object about information concerning the prize awarded
 in the given category and year--or `undefined` when it hasn't yet retrieved anything.

 ## The hook